-Wildfires are rapidly spreading across southern California, forcing thousands of residents and animals to flee.
+Wildfires are rapidly spreading across California, forcing thousands of residents and animals to flee.

-The fires have scorched more than 100,000 acres in just a matter of days, and they are nowhere near containment.
-Firefighters are battling strong Santa Ana winds and dry vegetation, two elements that are causing the fires to spread so quickly.
+The Camp Fire near Sacramento has scorched more than 125,000 acres, and they are nowhere near containment.
+Firefighters are battling strong winds, low humidity and dry vegetation, elements that are causing the fires to spread so quickly.

-As a result, hundreds of animals and pets are in need of shelter, food and medical treatment.
+As a result, residents had very little advanced warning to evacuate, and some had to leave their pets behind.
+Hundreds of animals and pets are in need of shelter, food and medical treatment.

 From afar, it’s difficult to know how you can help, but there are concrete steps you can take: